mvelk/bettergifts/readme.md

 While BetterGifts users can currently keep track of upcoming events and gifts to buy in the app, that's not always the best place to keep in touch with them.
 A future iteration of the app will use SendGrid to push email reminders in advance of upcoming wishlist events that users have subscribed to.

-### Gift Recommendations
+### ~~Gift Recommendations~~ *Completed*

-I also plan to add a gift recommendation engine based on items added to past wishlists.
-This functionality will take advantage of the robust item similarity queries provided by Amazon's Product Advertising API.
+~~I also plan to add a gift recommendation engine based on items added to past wishlists.
+This functionality will take advantage of the robust item similarity queries provided by Amazon's Product Advertising API.~~

 ### Add to Cart